Soundproofing and soundproofing pools and hot tubs – How to create a quieter and more relaxing environment

 A combination of these measures creates a calmer and more relaxing environment, especially in spa and relaxation areas.

-How to soundproof a pool or spa
+How to soundproof a pool or hot tub

 Soundproofing pool pumps and technical equipment

-Enclose or build sound-absorbing cabinets.
+Encapsulate or build sound-absorbing cabinets.

 Vibration damping